mowarlee/django-rest-framework/docs/community/third-party-packages.md

 * [django-rest-framework-version-transforms][django-rest-framework-version-transforms] - Enables the use of delta transformations for versioning of DRF resource representations.
 * [django-rest-messaging][django-rest-messaging], [django-rest-messaging-centrifugo][django-rest-messaging-centrifugo] and [django-rest-messaging-js][django-rest-messaging-js] - A real-time pluggable messaging service using DRM.
 * [djangorest-alchemy][djangorest-alchemy] - SQLAlchemy support for REST framework.
-* [djangorestframework-datatables][djangorestframework-datatables] - Seamless integration between Django REST framework and [Datatables](https://datatables.net).
+* [djrestframework-datatables][djrestframework-datatables] - Seamless integration between Django REST framework and [Datatables](https://datatables.net).
 * [django-rest-framework-condition][django-rest-framework-condition] - Decorators for managing HTTP cache headers for Django REST framework (ETag and Last-modified).
 * [django-rest-witchcraft][django-rest-witchcraft] - Provides DRF integration with SQLAlchemy with SQLAlchemy model serializers/viewsets and a bunch of other goodies
-* [djangorestframework-mvt][djangorestframework-mvt] - An extension for creating views that serve Postgres data as Map Box Vector Tiles.
+* [djrestframework-mvt][djrestframework-mvt] - An extension for creating views that serve Postgres data as Map Box Vector Tiles.
 * [drf-viewset-profiler][drf-viewset-profiler] - Lib to profile all methods from a viewset line by line.
-* [djangorestframework-features][djangorestframework-features] - Advanced schema generation and more based on named features.
+* [djrestframework-features][djrestframework-features] - Advanced schema generation and more based on named features.
 * [django-elasticsearch-dsl-drf][django-elasticsearch-dsl-drf] - Integrate Elasticsearch DSL with Django REST framework.
 Package provides views, serializers, filter backends, pagination and other handy add-ons.
 * [django-api-client][django-api-client] - DRF client that groups the Endpoint response, for use in CBVs and FBV as if you were working with Django's Native Models..
 * [fast-drf] - A model based library for making API development faster and easier.